 Author: Caleb Skyles, RN, BSN, CCRN

-There’s probably nothing more important in travel nursing than your travel nursing contract and if you just don’t have the time to read what I’m about to write – then let me leave you with this golden rule when it comes to your travel nursing contract:
+There’s probably nothing more important in travel nursing than travel nursing contract and if you just don’t have the time to read what I’m about to write – then let me leave you with this golden rule when it comes to travel nursing contracts:

 If it’s not in your contract, it doesn’t exist.

 Not only does your contract lay out your job specifications, responsibilities, and the details of your rate of pay but it also serves as a tax document that you’ll need to verify the nature of your tax-free travel reimbursements.

 So let’s get to it.
 Following is my “checklist” of everything that should (or could) be in your travel nursing contract:

 There are some very basic rules you should following when it comes to signing your very first travel nursing contract: